How to Cope with the Challenges of Life

 Jehoahaz King of Israel

-4 Then Jehoahaz sought the Lord’s favor, and the Lord listened to him, for he saw how severely the king of Aram was oppressing Israel.
-5 The Lord provided a deliverer for Israel, and they escaped from the power of Aram.
+4 Then Jehoahaz sought the Lord’s favour, and the LORD listened to him, for he saw how severely the king of Aram was oppressing Israel.
+5 The LORD provided a deliverer for Israel, and they escaped from the power of Aram.
 So the Israelites lived in their own homes as they had before.
 6 But they did not turn away from the sins of the house of Jeroboam, which he had caused Israel to commit; they continued in them.
 Also, the Asherah pole remained standing in Samaria.

 7 Nothing had been left of the army of Jehoahaz except fifty horsemen, ten chariots and ten thousand foot soldiers, for the king of Aram had destroyed the rest and made them like the dust at threshing time.